Victim of Financial Fraud?

 Investment Fraud Attorney Investigating Securities and Financial Schemes

 Manipulating financial markets by committing fraud poses a serious threat to investors.
-Those affected by this type of fraud could then experience devastating financial losses and depreciated business values.
+Those affected by this type of fraud could experience devastating financial losses and depreciated business values.
 In addition, there is the expense of paying for any necessary investigative services.

 Financial fraud comes in many different forms.
-The Federal Bureau of Investigation (FBI) stated that there is an increasing number of new, fraudulent types of financial misconduct developed each year.
+The Federal Bureau of Investigation (FBI) stated that there is an increasing number of new, fraudulent types of financial misconduct developing each year.

 Our commercial litigation attorneys know that the outcome for victims of investment fraud is almost always devastating.
 This is the case regardless of the type of scheme involved.

 What are Types of Financial Fraud Schemes?

-Whether you are investing in a college savings plan, pension fund, retirement account, private company, financial institution or commodities, you may be at risk of suffering from financial fraud.
+Whether you are investing in a college savings plan, pension fund, retirement account, private company, financial institution or commodities, you may be at risk of suffering from the effects of financial fraud.
 According to the FBI, common securities and commodities schemes include: